m-wojnar/reinforced-lib/docs/source/extensions.rst

 Key concepts
 ------------

-The main axis of this module is the :ref:`abstract class <base_ext>` ``BaseExt``, which provides the core functionality of extensions.
-It implements important methods, such as:

-* ``get_agent_params`` - this method is responsible for providing default arguments specified by extension while creating new agent,
-* ``transform`` - composes observations passed by the user with values calculated or defined by the extension to create set of parameters required by agent functions.
-In other words, ``transform`` fills missing values and returns full set of required parameters,
-* ``setup_transformations`` - based on the update and sample observation spaces of the agent, method creates functions that combine observations passed by the user with values calculated by the extension which are used by the ``transform`` method.

-Above methods are very useful, because they simplify the way we use this library.
 There are two main benefits of using extensions:

 #.
 Automatic initialization of agents - en extensions can provide default arguments that can be used to
    initialize an agent.
-For example, if we would like to create the :ref:```wifi.ParticleFilter`` <particle-filter_agent>` agent without using any extension, we would probably do it in the following way:
+For example, if we would like to create the ``wifi.ParticleFilter`` :ref:`agent <particle-filter_agent>` without using any extension, we would probably do it in the following way:

    .. code-block:: python